Mississippi: Taxation

-As of August 2024, Mississippi collects personal income tax at a flat rate of 5% for all income over $10,000.
+Prior to calendar year 2024, Mississippi collected personal income tax at a flat rate of 5% for all income over $10,000.
+However, in the 2025 Legislative Session, the Mississippi Legislature passed House Bill 1 (also called the "Build Up Mississippi Act"), as a plan to lower the tax rate, and ultimately to phase out the personal income tax entirely.
+Under the bill, the rate will be lowered each year by a set amount until 2030 when the rate will be set at a maximum 3%.
+Thereafter, if certain metrics in the state's "Rainy Day Fund" are met, the tax rate will drop by specified percentages (and remain at those percentages for future years) until the rate is zero, after which time the tax will be eliminated.

 The retail sales tax rate in Mississippi is 7%.
-This rate is applied also to groceries, making it the highest grocery tax in the United States.
+Prior to July 1, 2025, this rate was applied also to groceries, making it the highest grocery tax in the United States.
+However, under House Bill 1 mentioned above, beginning on that date the grocery tax rate was lowered to 5%.
 Tupelo levies a local sales tax of 2.5%.
 State sales tax growth was 1.4 percent in 2016 and estimated to be slightly less in 2017.
 For purposes of assessment for ad valorem taxes, taxable property is divided into five classes.

 On August 30, 2007, a report by the United States Census Bureau indicated that Mississippi was the poorest state in the country.
 Major cotton farmers in the Delta have large, mechanized plantations, and they receive the majority of extensive federal subsidies going to the state, yet many other residents still live as poor, rural, landless laborers.
 The state's sizable poultry industry has faced similar challenges in its transition from family-run farms to large mechanized operations.
 Of $1.2 billion from 2002 to 2005 in federal subsidies to farmers in the Bolivar County area of the Delta, only 5% went to small farmers.
 There has been little money apportioned for rural development.
 Small towns are struggling.
 More than 100,000 people have left the region in search of work elsewhere.
 The state had a median household income of $34,473.

 Employment

-As of February 2023, the state's unemployment rate was 3.7%, the eleventh-highest in the country, tied with Arizona, Massachusetts, and West Virginia.
-This is an improvement over the 3.9% rate in January 2023, and 4% over the previous year.
-The highest unemployment rate recorded in the state was in April 2020, during the start of the COVID-19 pandemic, at 15.6%.
+As of August 2025, the state's unemployment rate was 3.9%.
+The highest historical unemployment rate recorded in the state was in April 2020 at 15.6%, and the lowest was 2.8% recorded in May 2024.